 Take forward energy efficiency work to ensure all commercial leased properties achieve compliance to the minimum energy efficiency standard concentrating on heating and insulation.

-Continue to lobby government for necessary powers and resources to make local action on climate change easier Work with partners to develop longer term carbon targets for the city, and consult on an Oxford City Council Sustainability Strategy which will help set a course to a cleaner, ultra-low carbon future for the city.
+Continue to lobby government for necessary powers and resources to make local action on climate change easier and involve Oxford’s citizens in drawing up further Council responses to the climate emergency.

+Work with partners to develop longer term carbon targets for the city, and consult on an Oxford City Council Sustainability Strategy which will help set a course to a cleaner, ultra-low carbon future for the city.

 Continue to work with the Environment Agency to deliver the Oxford Flood Alleviation Scheme.